mna/specter/README.md

 This is very much to learn about virtual machines (this is my first attempt at a VM, so huge thanks to GenTiradentes for making a minimal one, easy to grasp).

+The whole implementation takes about 500 lines of Go code.

 ## Performance

 It runs all examples available in TinyVM's repository, at roughly 30% slower than C, and at 7% slower with bounds-checking disabled.
 See more about the benchmarks in the [bench subfolder][bench].